konio13/IndeavorEmployeeManager/README.md

-# Indeavor - EmployeeManagementApp Demo
+# IndeavorEmployeeManagerApp Demo

-**EmployeeManagement** is a custom-made Python Flask application demonstrating employee and skill management using SQLAlchemy ORM with extensible architecture.
+**IndeavorEmployeeManagerApp** is a custom-made Python Flask application demonstrating employee and skill management using SQLAlchemy ORM with extensible architecture.

 ---